marcinkuzminski/rhodecode/docs/index.rst

 - commit based build in wiki system
 - clone points and cloning from remote repositories into rhodecode (git_ and mercurial_)
+- more statistics and graph (global annotation + some more statistics)
+- user customized activity dashboards
 - some cache optimizations
 - other cools stuff that i can figure out (or You can help me figure out)